Armdroid/Armdroid-Arduino-Library/README.txt

 Welcome message not shown when connecting an Arduino Uno
 - i've had reports this message is not shown on startup, probably sometime to do with the changes in USB support and auto reset.
 Serial driver should still function.

+The IRcontroller example has finally been added to the examples directory, although I've not had any success trying to compile with Arduino IDE 1.6.0 because of a library incompatibility.
+Suggest you compile using 1.0.6 until a solution has been found.

+The YunWebController example requires Arduino 1.6.0 or above to support the Arduino Yun board.